 Before I left for travelling, I had all these pre-conceived ideas about the items I needed to take with me.
 Even though I wanted to travel light, I still carried a bunch of useless crap around for weeks and ended up giving things away and leaving items in hostels for others.

-Happiness is not measured by material wealth, I believe it comes from experience.
-The more value we give to personal belongings, the more they weigh us down.
+Happiness isn’t just about material wealth, I believe it comes from sustaining presence in positive experience.
+The more value we invest in personal belongings, the more they weigh us down.

 There are however, a few essentials that have made my journey easier and more comfortable.
 But in the most part – take as little as possible.
 Leave the junk alone – overcome your fears, I did.